scotabroad/nix-configuration/README.md

 ## TO DO

-- Remove my name from most files to make it easier for others to replace my name with theirs
 - Increase the amount of things managed by nix (Firefox and Discord use custom css files I need to add, for example)
 - Create an ["Erase your darlings" Setup](https://grahamc.com/blog/erase-your-darlings "Erase your darlings")